chinchalinchin/elara/src/source/02_research/00_palindromes/00_palindromes.rst

     **inv(ᚦ)** = ("s", "t", "e", "p", σ, "o", "n", σ, "n", "o", σ, "p", "e", "t", "s")

 In the case of *ᚠ*, it's *inv(ᚠ)* is not a Sentence in the Corpus, since none of the Words in it belong to the Language (English).
-Notice that the Delimiters (*σ*) still appear at the same indices in both *ᚠ* and Reverse(*ᚠ*), just in reversed order.
+Notice that the Delimiters (*σ*) still appear at the same indices in both *ᚠ* and *inv(ᚠ)*, just in reversed order.
 In *ᚠ*, the Delimiters are at indices 4, 7, and 9.
 In *inv(ᚠ)*, the Delimiters are at indices 9, 7, and 4 (counting from the beginning of the reversed string).
 So, while the sequence of Delimiters is reversed, their positions relative to the beginning and end of the String remain the same.
-Since the Delimiting Algorithm identifies Words based on Delimiter positions, this means application of the algorithm to the reversed Character-level representation, results in the same delimitation of the linguistic "*entities*" (Strings) which correspond to Words, but in reversed order and inverted.
+Since the Delimiting Algorithm identifies Words based on Delimiter positions, this means application of the algorithm to the reversed Character-level representation, results in the same limitation of the linguistic "*entities*" (Strings) which correspond to Words, but in reversed order and inverted.
 In other words, the Delimiting Algorithm, while defined to apply to Words, can be extended to apply to the more general class of Strings which do not contain Empty Characters.

 In the case of *ᚢ*, it's *inv(ᚢ)* belongs to the Corpus, since all of its Words belong to the Language (English) and have semantic coherence in *ᚢ*.
 This means *ᚢ* belongs to the class of Invertible Sentences in English.
 Take note, none of the Words that belong to *ᚢ* (or more precisely, to one of the ordered pairs of **W**:sub:`ᚢ`) belong to *inv(ᚢ)* (or more precisely, to one of the ordered pairs of **W**:sub:`inv(ᚢ)`).
 However, there does appear to be a relationship between the Words which appear in *ᚢ* and *inv(ᚢ)*, namely, they must be Invertible.
 The Word *"live"* inverts into *"evil"*, while *"on"* inverts into *"no"*.
 In other words, based on this preliminary heuristic analysis, if a Sentence is to be Invertible, the Words which belong to it must belong to the class of Invertible Words **I**.

 In the case of *ᚦ*, a similar situation is found.
 Each Word in *ᚦ* is Invertible and pairs with its Inverse Word in *inv(ᚦ)*, e.g. *"pets"* and *"step"* form an Invertible pair, etc. This means, for the same reasons as *ᚢ*, *ᚦ* belongs to the class of Invertible Sentences.
 However, there is a symmetry embodied in *ᚦ* over and above the pairing of its constituent Words into Invertible pairs.
 Not only is *inv(ᚦ)* a Sentence in the Corpus, but it's equal to *ᚦ* itself.
 Indeed, *ᚦ* belongs to a special class of English sentences: Palindromes.

-Note, in order for the Sentence to invert, i.e. the case *ᚢ* and *ᚦ*, the order of the Words in the inverted Sentences must be the reversed order of the inverted Words in the uninverted Sentence.
+Note, in order for the Sentence to invert, i.e. the case of *ᚢ* and *ᚦ*, the order of the Words in the inverted Sentences must be the reversed order of the inverted Words in the uninverted Sentence.
 In other words, the inversion defined on the String *"propagates"* up through the levels of the semantic hierarchy and manifests at each level in the form of a semantic inversion.
 This will be discussed in greater detail after the next theorems are established.

 These last theorems encapsulate these important properties of Invertible Sentences.
 When Palindromes are formally defined in the next section, these theorems will be used extensively to prove the main results of this work.